cybergate-services/traefik/README.md

   web:
     external:
 ```
-memo :pencil:  Remember to replace`teamsproxy.cybergate.lk` in `traefik.frontend.rule` if you keep the API.
+:pencil: Remember to replace`teamsproxy.cybergate.lk` in `traefik.frontend.rule` if you keep the API.